ccp84/go_north/README.md

 * [Play deployed game here](https://go-north.herokuapp.com/)

 ## Concept
-Go North is aimed at Munckin and D&D players who are fans of [John Robertsons live action text based adventure The Dark Room](https://www.thejohnrobertson.com/thedarkroom/).
+Go North is aimed at Munchkin and D&D players who are fans of [John Robertsons live-action text-based adventure The Dark Room](https://www.thejohnrobertson.com/thedarkroom/).
 Users begin as a level 0 adventurer.
-By selecting from on screen options as they go through the game, they can gain or loose levels on their quest to become a level 5 adventurer!
+By selecting from on-screen options as they go through the game, they can gain or loose levels on their quest to become a level 5 adventurer!
 'Loot' and 'Cheat Codes will gain levels.
-'Monsters' or 'Curses' will loose levels.
+'Monsters' or 'Curses' will lose levels.
-Loose too many levels and it's game over.
+Lose too many levels and it's game over.

 Overview of gameplay